Hundun: Taoist texts

 "You have only to rest in inaction and things will transform themselves.
 Smash your form and body, spit out hearing and eyesight, forget you are a thing among other things, and you may join in great unity with the deep and boundless.
 Undo the mind, slough off spirit, be blank and soulless, and the ten thousand things one by one will return to the root – return to the root and not know why.
 Dark and undifferentiated chaos – to the end of life none will depart from it.
 But if you try to know it, you have already departed from it.
 Do not ask what its name is, do not try to observe its form.
 Things will live naturally and of themselves."

 Chapter 12 tells a story about the Confucian disciple Zigong becoming dumbfounded after meeting a Daoist sage.
-He reported back to Confucius, who denigrated Hundun Shi zhi shu "the arts of Mr. Chaos [Hundun]":
+He reported back to Confucius, who denigrated :

 "He is one of those bogus practitioners of the arts of Mr. Chaos.
 He knows the first thing but doesn't understand the second.
 He looks after what is on the inside but doesn't look after what is on the outside.
 A man of true brightness and purity who can enter into simplicity, who can return to the primitive through inaction, give body to his inborn nature, and embrace his spirit, and in this way wander through the everyday world – if you had met one like that, you would have had real cause for astonishment.
 As for the arts of Mr. Chaos, you and I need not bother to find out about them."